M64GitHub/c64_endstation/readme.md

-Animated SID music file player for my tune "Endstation" - music for the end part of the BCC#10 demo party entry of the Fantastic 4 Cracking Group: "From Berlin to Paris and back".
+Animated SID music file player for my tune "Endstation" - music for the end part of the BCC#10 demo party entry of the "Fantastic 4 Cracking Group" called "From Berlin to Paris and back".

 It was one of my first C64-programs after a very long time after my childhood.
 This time (2015) I used "CBM PRG Studio" a unique all in one C64 assembler, charset-, sprite-editor and there is much more to it: https://www.ajordison.co.uk/